 - This e-Lesson has covered several important topics, including:

-- parallel connections and parallel circuits
+- identifying series and parallel relationships

-- power in parallel circuits
+- power in series-parallel circuits

 - To finish the e-Lesson, take this self-test to check your understanding